NathanKr/post2video-local-server-for-test/README.md

 rules behave differently when pages are not served over HTTP.

-To enable reliable browser tests across multiple static HTML pages, the goal was to serve the test files over HTTP using a minimal static server, without introducing a build step or application framework.
+To enable reliable browser tests across multiple static HTML pages, the goal was to serve the test files over HTTP using an adequate solution.

 <h2>Key Takeaways</h2>
 <ul>